 - a.
 Fruits and vegetables refer to any fresh or frozen fruits and vegetables, including organic and fresh salsa without added sugar or oil. - b.
 Fresh fruits and vegetables refer to any variety of fresh whole, pre-cut, or packaged fruits and vegetables without added sugars, fats, or oil. - c.
 Frozen fruits refer to any variety of frozen fruits without added sugars, fats, oils, or salt (i.e., sodium) - d.
 Frozen vegetables refer to any variety of frozen vegetables without added sugars, fats, or oils.
 Vegetable must be listed as the first ingredient.
 May be regular or lower in sodium. - e.
 Frozen beans (immature or mature) are also allowed.
 Beans purchased with the cash-value benefit may contain added vegetables and fruits, but may not contain added sugars, fats, oils, or meat as purchased. - f.
-Canned, dried, packages with dips or dressings, salad bars, party trays, dried herbs and spices, and salsa with sugar are not allowed. - g.
-Mixed vegetables with noodles, nuts or sauce packets, and decorative flowers and blossoms are not allowed.
+Canned, dried, packages with dips or dressings, salad bars, party trays, herbs and spices, and salsa with sugar are not allowed.

-- h.
-The following dried herbs, spices and miscellaneous items are not allowed: anise, dill, parsley, basil, fenugreek, rosemary, bay leaves, horseradish, sage, caraway, lemon, grass, savory, chervil, marjoram, tarragon, chives, mint, thyme, cilantro, oregano, vanilla bean, decorative pumpkins. - i.
-Fresh herbs, ginger root, taro root, garlic, and coconuts are allowed. - j.
+- g.
+Mixed vegetables with noodles, nuts or sauce packets, and decorative flowers and blossoms are not allowed. - h.
+The following herbs, spices and miscellaneous items are not allowed: anise, dill, parsley, basil, fenugreek, rosemary, bay leaves, horseradish, sage, caraway, lemon, grass, savory, chervil, marjoram, tarragon, chives, mint, thyme, cilantro, oregano, vanilla bean, decorative pumpkins. - i.
+Ginger root, taro root, garlic, and coconuts are allowed. - j.
 Yams, sweet potatoes and white potatoes are allowed. - k.
-Mushrooms are scientifically classified as fungi and not fruits or vegetables, however, they are allowable for purchase with the USDA vegetable and fruit benefit. - I. Cash Value Benefits. - i.
-Cash value benefits are issued in the following forms: - 1. \$26.00 in cash value benefits for children ages 1 through 4. - 2. \$47.00 in cash value benefits for pregnant, partially breastfeeding women out of range, and postpartum women (up to 6 months postpartum). \$52.00 in cash value benefits for fully breastfeeding women and part breastfeeding in range women (up to 1 year postpartum). - 3. \$78.00 in cash value benefits for women participants who are fully breastfeeding multiple infants. - 4. \$4.00 or \$8.00 for infants 9 11 months (See Tailoring Food Packages section) - ii.
+Mushrooms are scientifically classified as fungi and not fruits or vegetables, however, they are allowable for purchase with the USDA vegetable and fruit benefit. - Cash Value Benefits. - i.
+Cash value benefits are issued in the following forms: - 1. \$9.00 in cash value benefits for children ages 1 through 4. - 2. \$11.00 in cash value benefits for pregnant and partially breastfeeding women (up to 1 year postpartum) and postpartum women (up to 6 months postpartum). \$11.00 in cash value benefits for fully breastfeeding women (up to 1 year postpartum). - 3. \$16.50 in cash value benefits for women participants who are fully breastfeeding multiple infants. - 4. \$4.00 or \$8.00 for infants 9 11 months (See Tailoring Food Packages section, page 7) - ii.
 The difference can be paid if the total for fruit and vegetable purchases is greater than the maximum amount of the cash value benefits.